-- 3. Wall functions Additional observations

-- 4. Surface roughness
+- 3. Wall functions Additional observations - 4.
+Surface roughness

-- 5. Non-linear eddy viscosity models

 - As for the momentum (or viscous) wall functions, there is also a treatment for the thermal wall functions. - Depending on the value of y, the value of the non-dimensional temperature T (equivalent to the concept of u), can be computed as follows,